 While a criminal court judge may agree to a CC, there is no requirement saying that the prosecutor handling the criminal case must consent to it.

 This means that even if a victim has been reimbursed, the district attorney can still try to bring criminal charges against the defendant.

-5. What types of cases are civil compromises most common or effective in?
+5. In what types of cases are civil compromises most common?